-While the Fund promotes environmental and social characteristics within the meaning of Article 8 of the Regulation (EU) 2019/2088 ("SFDR"), it does not currently commit to investing in a minimum level of "sustainable investments" within the meaning of the SFDR and it does not currently commit to a minimum level of investments taking into account the EU criteria for environmentally sustainable economic activities within the meaning of the Taxonomy Regulation.
+While the Fund promotes environmental and social characteristics within the meaning of Article 8 of Regulation (EU) 2019/2088 ("SFDR"), it does not currently commit to investing in any "sustainable investments" within the meaning of the SFDR and it does not currently commit to take into account the EU criteria for environmentally sustainable economic activities within the meaning of the Taxonomy Regulation.
 As such, the minimum proportion of the Fund's investments that contribute to environmentally sustainable economic activities for the purposes of the Taxonomy Regulation will be 0%.